chockalingamn/KMD-iOS/README.md

 ================
 ### Note
 #### Contact information:
-Current version have been rewritten by Per Friis (Zenit/1C Consult), Per Friis, can be contacted via Zenit (http://www.zenit.dk) or direct via linked http://dk.linkedin.com/in/itarkitekt/
+Current version have been rewritten by WCN

 ### Absence Registration - release note